Minimal toughness in special graph classes: Preliminaries

-\begin{claim} Let $t$ be a positive rational number and $G$ a minimally $t$-tough graph.
-For every edge $e$ of $G$, \begin{enumerate} \item the edge $e$ is a bridge in $G$, or \item there exists a vertex set ${S=S(e) \subseteq V(G)}$ with
+\begin{proposition} Let $t$ be a positive rational number and $G$ a minimally $t$-tough graph.
+For every edge $e$ of $G$, \begin{enumerate} \item[--] the edge $e$ is a bridge in $G$, or \item[--] there exists a vertex set ${S=S(e) \subseteq V(G)}$ with